GuiSebax/LeetCode/README.md

 # WEB DEVELOPMENT - SOME PROJECTS

-This repository will have project involving HTML, CSS and JS.
+This repository will have projects involving HTML, CSS and JS.